-I want to say that when you paint Easter eggs in a bag that it’s mess free and for many kids it would be but my little girl loves to get her hands dirty and insisted on reaching in and grabbing the painted eggs herself.
+I want to say that when you paint Easter eggs in a bag, it’s mess-free.
+For many kids, it would be anyway!
+My little girl reached right in and grabbed the painted eggs herself.
 Who am I to say no to that?
-That said, if a fear of a mess is something that stops you from getting artsy with your kids or if they are not interested in getting their hands covered in paint this Easter color mixing activity can be done without any mess.
-The Easter eggs we are using are artificial and coated with paper so they paint and dye just like real eggs but can be kept year after year.
+However, if the fear of creating a mess is something that stops you from getting artsy with your kids?
+Or, if they are not interested in getting their hands covered in paint, this Easter color mixing activity can be done without any mess.
+The Easter eggs are artificial and coated with paper.
+Paint and dye these eggs, just like real eggs, and keep year after year.

 She reached in to grab the eggs but you can carefully dump the egg onto the carton for drying without ever touching it, which is what I did with the next four eggs.
-No need for little hands to get covered in paint unless everyone is cool with it!
+Little hands don’t need to get covered in the paint unless everyone is cool with it!

-After the initial every color exploration we decided to make some colors.
-The first combination was the classic yellow and blue!
-Next up all the “girl colors” it doesn’t seem to matter how often I say colors don’t have genders, my daughter is think in the stage of classifying things by gender.
+After the initial every color exploration we decided to make some colors rather than sticking with the normal colors.
+So, of course, the first combination was the classic yellow and blue!
+Next up was all the “girl colors”.
+It doesn’t seem to matter how often I say colors don’t have genders.
+My daughter thinks in the stage of classifying things by gender.
 I know that this is a stage and helps kids make sense of things but I would be lying if I didn’t say I am looking forward to the next phase.
 Please tell me I am not the only one?!
 You can use the same bag or grab a new one.
-If you want to reuse the best way to wash them out is to fill with water pour out, turn inside out and give a quick wipe.
+To reuse the bag, wash them out with water.
+Fill them up and pour the water out.
+Turn the bag inside out and give a quick wipe.
 Let dry.

 For more fun activities, make sure to follow me on Facebook!